Siohfox/EbonDevJournal/DevJournel_Ebonkeep.md

 - Github: https://github.com/SenDev2001/ProjectEbonkeep
 - Gameplay video: TBD

-# Introduction
+# Project Outline
-"The Battle of Ebonkeep" is a third person infiltration and boss fighting game where the player must infiltrate a castle known as Ebonkeep, find upgrades and assassinate guards before reaching the castle keep and fighting a giant golem boss named "steve (tbd)", they must survive against and defeat the boss to claim victory and win the game.
+"The Battle of Ebonkeep" is an immersive third-person action game centered around stealth-based infiltration and intense boss combat.
+Players take on the role of a skilled assassin tasked with breaching the heavily fortified castle of Ebonkeep—a towering medieval fortress shrouded in darkness and mystery.
+As they journey deeper into its labyrinthine halls, players must navigate tight corridors, avoid detection, silently eliminate guards, and collect powerful upgrades scattered throughout the environment.

+The ultimate goal is to reach the heart of the castle—the Keep—where a formidable final challenge awaits: a colossal, ancient golem known only as "The Fallen One."
+This massive boss creature serves as the final test of the player's skill, strategy, and resourcefulness.
+Victory is only achieved by surviving and defeating this fearsome enemy, marking the end of the infiltration and the completion of the mission.

 Game features include:
 - Stealth mechanic